kudlai/survey-deployment/README.md

 nano ansible/hosts
 ```

-Please make sure that you have set up your ssh key on host, and you are able to connect to it without typing password.
+Please, make sure that you have set up your ssh key on host, and you are able to connect to it without typing password.

-You need to apply playbook `ansible/playbooks/environment.yml` to deploy the application.
+You need to run the playbook `ansible/playbooks/environment.yml` to deploy the application.

 To do this simply run:
 ```